open-telemetry/opentelemetry-network/README.md

 ## Integration with OpenTelemetry Collector ##

-Flowmill collector can alternatively send telemetry to OpenTelemetry Collector (otel-col) in the form of Log entries.
+Kernel collector can alternatively send telemetry to OpenTelemetry Collector (otel-col) in the form of Log entries.

 ### Quick-start for the OpenTelemetry Collector ###